 Sometimes you have to spend money to make money.
 That’s a business mindset, but it works for nonprofits too.

 3. Don’t Know Where to Start or What to Do

 So many nonprofits don’t even know where to start.
 They have no idea what to do.
-Maybe texting is new to them and they’re just not up to speed on best practices.
+Maybe mobile is new to them and they’re just not up to speed on best practices.
 Or maybe they’re a volunteer that hasn’t been trained.
 Or maybe they’re just too busy.

 We understand.
 Nonprofit marketers are so overwhelmed.
 The idea of yet another channel can be a bit much.

 That’s why we try to make getting started with Rally as easy as possible.
 We help with onboarding and we have free online training.
 Got questions?
 We’ve got office hours.

 Don’t let a lack of knowledge or fear of how to get started stop you from launching SMS for your nonprofit.

 4. Used to Turning Fundraising on and Off